 "People in the lobby starting talking and were saying it was explosives and not fireworks.
 Immediately, we thought we were under attack," Loosvelt said.

-In a matter of minutes a postcard day on Boylston Street resembled a nightmare on Elm Street.
+In a matter of minutes, a postcard day on Boylston Street conjured grim flashbacks to New York City in September of 2001.

 Pandemonium swept through downtown.
 Like any terrorist attack, the fear of the unknown is horrifying.
 Only those responsible know the depth and scope of the carnage.